 Earth’s Magnetic Field

 Earth has a magnetic field of its own, which protects life from solar radiation.
 Earth’s magnetism can be imagined as a giant bar magnet tilted at an angle of 11 degrees to its axis and having two poles.
-The field lines come out of the magnetic north pole and enter the magnetic south pole.
+The field lines go out of Earth near the South Pole, enter Earth in the North Pole, and are not aligned with the geographic poles.
 Earth’s magnetic field is due to currents in the molten materials making up the core, which rotates along with the Earth.